-The basic idea is that you should run each query in the set, one at a time (after reading the directions).
+The basic instructions for using these queries is that you should run each query in the set, one at a time (after reading the directions for that query).
 It is not really a good idea to simply run the entire batch in one shot, especially the first time you run these queries on a particular server, since some of these queries can take some time to run, depending on your workload and hardware.
 I also think it is very helpful to run each query, look at the results (and my comments on how to interpret the results) and think about the emerging picture of what is happening on your server as you go through the complete set.
 I have some comments in the script on how to interpret the results after each query.

-You need to click on the top left square of the results grid in SSMS to select all of the results, and then right-click and select “Copy with Headers” to copy all of the results, including the column headers to the Windows clipboard.
+You need to click on the top left square of the results grid in SQL Server Management Studio (SSMS) to select all of the results, and then right-click and select “Copy with Headers” to copy all of the results, including the column headers to the Windows clipboard.
 Then you paste the results into the matching tab in the blank results spreadsheet.

 About half of the queries are instance specific and about half are database specific, so you will want to make sure you are connected to a database that you are concerned about instead of the master system database.
 Running the database-specific queries while being connected to the master database is a very common mistake that I see people making when they run these queries.